Sun Protection Tips From a Dermatologist

 What Is Sun Protective Clothing?

-Look for clothing rated as UPF 50, and cover as much of your skin as you can.
-Not every cloth blocks UV rays, but technology now exists to alter fabric fibers so that they block the UV rays.
-When you plan to be outdoors, you want to be certain the fabric in your clothing is sun protective.
+When you plan to be out in the direct sun for extended time, look for clothing rated as UPF 50, and cover as much of your skin as you can.
+Technology now exists to alter fabric fibers so that they block the UV rays.
 Your skin will feel more comfortable when you wear UPF 50 clothing instead of exposing your skin to the sun.

 The brand of sun protective clothing that I trust the most is Coolibar.
 Coolibar has the most advanced sun protection fiber technology available.
 The UPF protection of Coolibar clothing lasts for the lifetime of the garment.
 Coolibar makes clothing for all activities including walking, running, golf, tennis, swimming, and snorkeling.
 I garden, hike, and swim in Coolibar all year long.